SafeMoon: Liquidity pool hack

-On 29 March 2023, it was reported that almost $9 million USD worth of SafeMoon tokens were depleted from SafeMoon's liquidity pool after hackers exploited a security flaw in its smart contracts.
+On 29 March 2023, it was reported that almost US$9 million worth of SafeMoon tokens were depleted from SafeMoon's liquidity pool after hackers exploited a security flaw in its smart contracts.
 As a result, the price of the token fell further in value.
 The hacker agreed to return only 80% ($7 million) of the stolen liquidity after striking a deal with the team to keep $2 million of the stolen tokens.

 Fraud indictment

 On 1 November 2023, a federal indictment was unsealed charging Braden John Karony, Kyle Nagy, and Thomas Smith with conspiracies to commit securities fraud, wire fraud, and money laundering through SafeMoon.
 According to the US District Court for the Eastern District of New York, "As alleged, the defendants lied to SFM investors concerning whether SFM's use of 'locked' liquidity was inaccessible to the defendants, as well as their personal holding and trading of SFM.
 As SFM's market capitalization grew to more than $8 billion, the defendants fraudulently diverted and misappropriated millions of dollars' worth of purportedly 'locked' SFM liquidity for their personal benefit."
 At the time Karony and Smith had been arrested while Nagy remained at large.
 The charges were brought in parallel by the SEC and the Department of Justice with assistance from the FBI.

 On 21 May 2025, following a 12-day trial before the federal courthouse in Brooklyn, Karony was convicted of all three charges brought against him.

+On 10 February 2026, Karony was sentenced to a 100-month prison term and ordered to forfeit $7.5 million, as well as two residential properties.

+As of April 2026, Kyle Nagy remains at large.
+He is believed to have fled to Russia in 2024, where he remains as of 2026.